 It is House of Finn Juhl’s finest task to ensure that Finn Juhl finds his place in the modern reality - in respect of the original legacy.
 For this reason we decided to relaunch the 48 Sofa-Bench (and Chair) because of the original design and fine details.

 About the 48 Sofa-Bench

 The 48 Sofa-Bench is easily recognizable because of Finn Juhl's characteristic and sculptural shapes and delicate details.
 The chair embrace the seated person while the rounded surfaces are shaped to fit the gravity of the resting body and its proportions.
 The organically shaped seat and backrest, upholstered in fabric or leather, are raised from the carrying frame in an almost demonstrative manner.
 Visually this lifts the seated person, making it appear as if the law of gravity has been defeated.

 Additionally, the 48 Series is characterized by the use of multiple materials.
 Today, it is rare to see furniture that employs two different types of wood.
 This type of contrast has been left almost entirely to Finn Juhl despite the many years that have passed.
-The 48 Sofa-Bench is available in oak with armrests and toes in teak and a version entirely in walnut.
+The 48 Sofa-Bench is available in oak with armrests and toes in walnut and a version entirely in walnut.
 The Sofa-Bench is upholstered with either fabric or leather.